-Joan's Table is a third-party initiative run by Catherine Woodman and her daughter Maura.
-They organize meal donations for our facility in Spryfield, Herring Cove Apartments.
+Joan's Table is a third-party initiative run by Catherine Woodman and her daughter Maura that supports meal delivery and food security for our Supported Housing tenants.

 Other Volunteer Opportunities

-The Meal Support Volunteer – you support Shelter Nova Scotia’s six facilities in providing meals to the folks we serve.
+Meal Support – volunteer at one of our facilities to help prepare meals for the folks we serve.
 The tasks involved will vary, but the main goal is to provide meal support to the Client Support Workers on shift and keep the kitchen and common area clean and sanitized.

 This position requires strong attention to detail and food safety, as well as working under pressure to cook and serve a meal for 30 emergency shelter guests who stay with us at Metro Turning Point.
 Our goal is to provide meals that bring nourishment, comfort and fullness to the guests, while they have a safe and dignified experience.

-Cleaning – we provide a night of rest to 106 people, at six different facilities, so there is always cleaning to be done.
+Cleaning – we provide a night of rest to up to 106 people, at six over-night facilities, so there is always cleaning to be done.

 Sign up for weekly 2 hour shifts to help with our house keeping.